 So what’s their bigger military story?
 It’s where they came from and why they joined the military.
 It’s where they went to boot camp and what their most meaningful unit assignment was.
 It’s a funny story or two, and the friends they made.
 It’s what they did that made them proud of their service and what they think about when they look back.
 Finally, it’s where they went after the military and the impact their service had on their lives.

 I want to help veterans tell their stories.
 I’m not talking about the Generals or the Admirals, or the national heroes who already have a platform to speak and be heard.
 I’m talking about the everyday Soldiers, Sailors, Airmen, Marines, and Coast Guardsmen who were drafted or volunteered and did their duty day in and day out.
 Maybe they worked in the mess halls serving chow, or helped load ordnance onto jets waiting their turn to launch on combat missions, or maybe they had to watch their friends get hit in an ambush or a firefight in a rice paddy in Vietnam.

-We can work together to get these veterans’ stories told.
+Let’s team up to get these veterans’ stories told.
 If you are a veteran, or you know a veteran you’d like to have considered, send me the story.
-I’ll then select veterans from the nominations I receive and feature their stories in my monthly Voices to Veterans Spotlight.
+I’ll then select veterans from the nominations I receive and feature their stories in my Voices to Veterans blog.
+The number of nominations I receive will determine the frequency of the write-ups, but they will appear at least once each month.
 I’ll announce the stories on Twitter and Facebook so you’ll know to visit my website and check them out.